nfauconn/libft/README.md

 # Project: Libft

 ## 🏁 Goal 🏁
-Create our own C library by recoding a set of functions from the libc, as well as other utility functions.
+Recoding a set of functions from the libc, as well as other utility functions.

 ## 💡 Learning 💡